ADirin/OTP1_LectureMaterial/week3_Junit/Lecture_Assignment/Indv_HomeAssignment2.md

      - A short README file answering the questions provided and explaining your modifications.
   2. **Write a Java class** based on the test cases provided in the assignment.

-- **GitHub Link Submission:**
-  - Provide the link to your GitHub repository where the code and README can be reviewed.

 ### Due Date:
 Please submit your GitHub link by [Insert Due Date Here].